esnet/pond/docs/collection.md

 **Params**

 - q <code>integer</code> - The percentile (should be between 0 and 100)
-- fieldSpec <code>string</code> - Column or columns to find the stdev.
-If you need to retrieve multiple deep nested values that ['can.be', 'done.with', 'this.notation'].
-A single deep value with a string.like.this.
-If not supplied, all columns will be aggregated.
+- fieldPath <code>string</code> - Column to find the percentile of.
+A deep value can be referenced with a string.like.this.
+If not supplied the `value` column will be aggregated.
 - interp <code>string</code> <code> = &quot;linear&quot;</code> - Specifies the interpolation method
                            to use when the desired quantile lies between two data points.
 Options are: